brucou/movie-search-app/article/article.md

 - have an automatable and clear documentation of the interface for all the team

 ### Identify design bugs early
 Let's get back at our TDD implementation.
-We can associate the following state machine to that implementation :
+The `event-state-action` mapping realized in that implementation can be represented by the following state machine :

 ![state machine associated to the TDD implementation](movie%20search%20TDD%20fsm%20actual.png)

-What escaped us when writing the specifications is made more obvious : we forgot the cases for selecting a movie at the beginning of the application, when the query input field has not been interacted with. <maybe add the cases in - - - >
+Did you picture a glaring issue with our implementation ?
+We forgot the cases for selecting a movie at the beginning of the application, when the query input field has not been interacted with!

-At first sight, we cannot derive much more information from that particular machine design.
 Let's have a look again at the equivalent design we produced previously :

 ![movie search explicit fsm](./movie%20search%20good%20fsm.png)

-While equivalent, that design is easier to read and analyze.
+Observe that while equivalent, that design is easier to read and analyze.
 As a result, if you look long enough at the previous visualization, you should be able to spot two potential problems in our specification.
-The `Movie detail selection error` and `Movie selection error` control states do not feature events triggering any transition.
+The `Movie detail selection error` and `Movie selection error` control states do not feature events triggering any transitions.
 This means that if a series of events put the machine in that control state, the machine remains indefinitely in that state (not the best UX, certainly not what we had in mind).